praj2408/FIN-SIGHT-AGENTS-SUITE-/README.md

 - **agents.py**:
   - Defines various agents like the financial analyst, research analyst, and investment advisor.
 These agents use tools like ScrapingAnt, Serper API, and Yahoo Finance for data analysis and generating comprehensive investment recommendations.

-- **FinAgents_Suite.py**:
+- **FinSight Agents_Suite.py**:
   - Main Streamlit interface to access the whole app.
-This file sets up the overall layout, integrates different modules, and provides a seamless user experience for interacting with the FinAgents Suite tools.
+This file sets up the overall layout, integrates different modules, and provides a seamless user experience for interacting with the FinSight Agents Suite tools.

 - **README.md**:
   - Project's README file.
 It contains a detailed introduction, overview of each tool, features, getting started instructions, project structure, detailed descriptions of files, contributing guidelines, license information, acknowledgements, and contact details.